 Martin D. Castellanos has been serving in law enforcement, at either a federal or municipal law enforcement agency since 1987.
 He's been a law enforcement instructor since 1995.

 Marty enlisted in the United States Coast Guard in 1987.
 During 27 years of active-duty and reserve service, he earned 4 promotions, Search & Rescue boat crew certifications and Maritime Law Enforcement Instructor certifications.

-In 2005 he was selected to lead TACLET South's first all-Reserve LEDET as Officer in Charge; a position normally held by a Chief Petty Officer or a Lieutenant (junior grade).
-In 2009 he was selected for recall to active service as a Pre-Deployment Instructor, teaching in Moyock, NC, in direct support of US Coast Guard Patrol Forces Southwest Asia and the US Navy 5th Fleet for 3 years.
+In 2005 he was appointed Officer in Charge of TACLET South's first all-Reserve LEDET; a position normally held by a Chief Petty Officer or a Lieutenant (junior grade).
+In 2009 he was recalled to active service as a Pre-Deployment Instructor, teaching in Moyock, NC, in direct support of US Coast Guard Patrol Forces Southwest Asia and the US Navy 5th Fleet for 3 years.
 He retired from the USCG in 2014.

 Sometime about 1998, students started calling him "Uncle Marty" and the name stuck at both agencies.
 He founded UNCLE MARTY'S TRAINING & CONSULTING in July 2020 to keep sharing knowledge with other cops.
 So they can keep their communities SAFE.
 So they can MITIGATE their agency's liability during honorable careers.
 And- quite frankly- because funerals suck!